 Steam humidifiers boil water into steam.
 This technically means you could just use a tea kettle as a cheap humidifier, but your stove probably uses more energy than a humidifier would, making the humidifier would be more wallet-friendly in the long term.

 Impellers use centrifugal force to throw water through a diffuser into the air.
 Because of the fast-moving parts, these are some of the loudest humidifiers.
 Evaporative humidifiers wick cool water through a filter, often made of cardboard.
 Air cools and picks up moisture as it is forced through the filter.
 Ultrasonic units have a metal or ceramic diaphragm that vibrates at a frequency too high to hear.
 That vaporizes water droplets, which are then blown out as a mist.

 - Better health.
 Research has suggested that flu viruses thrive better in dry air than in humid air.

 - Better sleep.
-Dry air dehydrates you while you sleep and you wake up feel parched instead of well-rested.
+Dry air dehydrates you while you sleep and you wake up feeling parched instead of well-rested.

 - Better skin.
 More humidity will reduce chapping and soreness.

 - Feel warmer.
 More moisture evaporates from your skin in dry air, taking body heat with it.
-With more humidity you will lose less moisture and more heat, and may even be able to turn the thermostat down a little.
+With more humidity, you will lose less moisture and retain more heat, and may even be able to turn the thermostat down a little.

 - Less static shock.
 Water molecules settling on surfaces can inhibit the buildup of static charges.